The distribution of syntactic dependency distances: Results

-The most voted best model for sentences of fixed lengths shows some variability for short and long sentences (figure \ref{fig:best_model}).
-Nevertheless, table \ref{tab:best_PUD_PSUD_fixed} shows that a double regime model is the most frequent one in 17/20 languages in PUD (including a tie between Model 5 and Models 6-7 in Chinese), and in 14/20 languages in PSUD.
-Out of the languages for which a two-regime model is the best one, Models 3-4 win in 13/17 languages in PUD, and in 9/14 in PSUD.
-Once again, we find high consistency between annotation styles, with the exceptions of Indonesian, Polish, and Russian, for which PSUD predicts Model 5 as the most frequent best one (while PUD predicts models 3-4), and Japanese, for which PUD and PSUD differ in the type of two-regime model.
-Finally, in Arabic, Chinese, and Thai Model 5 is the most frequent one in both collections.
-However, we show in figure \ref{fig:threshold} how the most voted best model ceases to be Model 5 in some instances of both PUD and PSUD when the representativeness of a sentence length is taken into account.
-Refer to section \ref{subsec:two_regimes} for details on this issue.
-The only languages in which Model 5 is consistently the most frequent one even after imposing an arbitrary high threshold are Thai, Indonesian, and Arabic in PSUD.
-Arabic also shows a border-line behaviour in PUD, with Model 5 being consistently the most voted only up to a certain threshold value.
+The best model for sentences of fixed lengths shows some variability for short and long sentences (\autoref{fig:best_model}).
+Nevertheless, a double regime model is the most frequent best one across sentence lengths in 17/20 languages in PUD (including a tie between Model 5 and Models 6-7 in Chinese), and in 14/20 languages in PSUD (\autoref{tab:best_PUD_PSUD_fixed}).
+Within the languages for which a two-regime model is the best one, Models 3-4 win in 13/17 languages in PUD, and in 9/14 in PSUD.
+Once again, we find high consistency between annotation styles, with the exceptions of Indonesian, Polish, and Russian, for which PSUD yields Model 5 as the most frequent best one (while PUD yields models 3-4), and Japanese, for which PUD and PSUD differ in the type of two-regime model.
+Finally, Model 5 is the most frequent best one in both collections for Arabic, Chinese, and Thai.
+However, \autoref{fig:threshold} shows how the most voted best model ceases to be Model 5 in some instances of both PUD and PSUD when the representativeness of a sentence length is taken into account.
+The only languages in which Model 5 is consistently the most frequent best one even after imposing an arbitrary high threshold are Thai, Indonesian, and Arabic in PSUD.
+Arabic shows a border-line behaviour in PUD, with Model 5 being consistently the most voted only up to a certain threshold value.
+Finally, a comparison of the actual distribution against the best model in sentences of fixed characteristic length is shown in \autoref{sec:AppendixC}.